dareid/chakram/README.md

 The library offers a BDD testing style and fully exploits javascript promises - the resulting tests are simple, clear and expressive.
 Chakram is built on [node.js](https://nodejs.org/), [mocha](http://mochajs.org/) and [chai](http://chaijs.com/).

 This readme offers an introduction to the library.
 For more information, visit Chakram's [documentation](http://dareid.github.io/chakram/) and [tests](https://github.com/dareid/chakram/tree/master/test) which demonstrate all of Chakram's capabilities.
 In addition, example tests of publicly accessible APIs are available in the [examples directory](https://github.com/dareid/chakram/tree/master/examples).
+If required, assistance can be found in the project's [gitter chat room](https://gitter.im/dareid/chakram).

 ## Features
  - HTTP specific assertions.
 Allows testing of: